Small steps back from burnout

 Diagnosis – breast cancer

-So, May 2023, I could slowly feel myself feeling normal again.
+A few months later I slowly felt myself feeling normal again.
 But that all changed when I got a recall on a mammogram.
-On the 22 May 2023 at 1100hrs I was diagnosed with the early stages of breast cancer.
+I was diagnosed with the early stages of breast cancer.
 I knew what was going to happen next, I knew the drill.
-I had 2 lots of surgery, 19 days of radiotherapy and now I am on medication to stop recurrence.
+I had 2 lots of surgery, 19 days of radiotherapy and then medication to stop a recurrence.

 Care at every stage of breast cancer treatment